This Is What Happens to Your Body When You Actually Relax

 Your levels of a harmful hormone decline

 “Relaxation can help reduce the stress hormone known as cortisol,” says fitness expert Matt Weik, owner of Weik Fitness in Wernersville, Pennsylvania.
 “The job of cortisol is to help your body deal with various stressful situations.
 When cortisol levels remain elevated for a long period of time, it can cause high blood pressure.
 High levels of cortisol can disrupt sleep cycles, create negative mood patterns, zap your energy, and even cause you to store body fat.
 When you relax and cortisol levels have a chance to normalize, you have a better chance to minimize the negative effects and improve your overall health and well-being.”
+Here are some healthy ways to unwind that don’t involve booze.

 Your autopilot goes off high alert